Alicia-max/Lateral_Index/README.md

 # Laterality Index

 ## Background
 The repository contains code for a project conducted at [Lund University](https://www.lunduniversity.lu.se/lucat/group/v1000549), supervised by Hamid Behjat.
 The aim is to develop a new tool to measure hemispheric asymmetry using [geometric eigenmodes](https://www.nature.com/articles/s41586-023-06098-1).
-The project is mainly divided into four main parts:
+The project is mainly divided into four main stages:

 - Modal Appromixation of the spatial pattern
 - Spectral Alignement